Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Adaptive Attacks

+With knowledge of how Blacklight works, the straightforward adaptive attack is to evade detection by reducing similarity between attack queries.
+Below we present four types of adaptive attacks that add perturbations to attack queries to reduce similarity between them.

+\para{Evasion via Image Transformations.} An attacker can try to evade detection by adding additional perturbations to attack queries, where ideally these perturbations do not disrupt the iterative optimization process, but are significant enough to make fingerprints of attack queries different.
+We explore two types of image transformations: 1) adding Gaussian noise, and 2) applying image augmentation like shift, rotation, zoom and blending. \htedit{We apply these transformations to attack queries and send them to Blacklight.
+We first examine how these transformations affect the attack in absence of Blacklight, and confirm that they do introduce different levels of disruptions (none to 100\%).
+On the other hand, for all the transformed attack sequences that will lead to a successful attack in absence of Blacklight, Blacklight detects all of them, i.e., 100\% attack detection rate.
+Further details are in Appendix\S~\ref{sec:additional_results_image_trans} and Table~\ref{tab:transformation}. }

-\para{Increasing Learning Rates (Skilled Adversary).} Other than adding external transformations to queries, the attacker can also try to evade detection by tweaking their learning rate parameter to increase the difference between each attack queries.
-Learning rate controls the difference between two adjacent queries when estimating the gradients.
-This does not apply to gradient estimation free attacks (Boundary and ECO attacks).
+\para{Increasing Learning Rates.} The attacker can also try to increase dissimilarity between consecutive queries by tweaking their learning rate parameter.
+Learning rate controls the difference between two adjacent queries when estimating gradients.
+This does not apply to gradient estimation free attacks (Boundary and ECO).
 We only explore different learning rate for NES-QL, NES-LO and HSJA attacks.
 For two variants of NES, we gradually increase learning rate more than $1000$ fold.
 While the attack success rate drops to $0\%$, detection success rate remains $100\%$.
-For HSJA, we gradually grow learning rate up to a factor of $10^6$-fold, until changes in learning rate no longer impacts gradient estimation results.
-We observe that the attack success rate steadily drops (eventually to 15\%), but detection rate maintains 100\% throughout.
+For HSJA, we gradually grow learning rate up to a factor of $10^6$, until changes in learning rate no longer impact gradient estimation results.
+Here, attack success rate steadily drops (eventually to 15\%), but detection remains at 100\% throughout.

-\para{Pause and Resume Attack (Oracle Adversary).} An attacker with full knowledge of a Blacklight system can exploit the fact that Blacklight periodically resets its database.
-An attacker can avoid detection by pausing their attack every time it receives a rejection response, and resuming the attack the next time Blacklight resets its database.
-We run experiments through all 5 black-box attacks using this strategy against a \cifar{} model and Blacklight.
-We run 100 instances of each attack, and show average total queries needed for each attack to succeed, and the average number of reset cycles that requires in Table~\ref{table:cycles}.
-If we reset Blacklight every 24 hours, the fastest successful attacker would complete an attack (using HSJA) in $1092$ days or roughly 3 years.
-While this strategy does allow for a successful attack, the time cost to perform this attack is well beyond all but the most patient of attackers.